 A patient with one or two Cochlear Nucleus implants can be safely scanned in an MR system meeting conditions contained within these guidelines.
-For MRI scans on a body location away from the implant site, MRI safety information for the recipient's implant model must still be followed.

-For medical professionals performing the MRI scan, follow the process below.
+For medical professionals performing the MRI scan, refer to the following table.

-1. Confirm prior to scanning Instruction details The Cochlear Nucleus implant model has been identified.
-Refer to Cochlear Nucleus implant model identification on page 9.
+1. Confirm prior to scanning Instruction details The implant model has been identified.
 Bilateral recipients may have two different models.
-Refer to Bilateral recipients on page 24.
-If the recipient has any other implants, active or abandoned.
-If another implanted device is present, verify MRI compatibility before conducting an MRI examination.
-Note: Cochlear has evaluated the interaction of implants described in this guide with other nearby implanted devices during MRI scanning, and there is no increased heating risk to the cochlear implant.
+For MRI scans on a body location away from the implant site, MRI safety information for the recipient's implant model must still be followed.
+Refer to Cochlear Nucleus implant model identification on page 8 and Bilateral recipients on page 17.
 Patient positioning requirements are compatible with the MRI scan type, and achievable for the patient.
-Refer to Patient positioning on page 24.
+Refer to Patient positioning on page 18.
 If the implant magnet is in place, or has been surgically removed for the MRI scan.
-Refer to Implant magnet conditions for an MRI scan on page 13 and Table 8: Implant magnet conditions for an MRI scan on page 14.
-Note: Implant magnet removal is required for some implant models and MRI field strengths.
-Additionally, the referring physician may have prescribed implant magnet removal for the MRI scan, for example, to minimise artefact in the area of interest.
+Refer to Preparation prior to an MRI examination on page 5.
+Note: The referring physician may have prescribed implant magnet removal for the MRI scan, for example, to minimise artefact in the area of interest.
+The expected artefact has been considered, and there is still diagnostic value in performing the MRI scan.
+Refer to Image interference and artefacts on page 12.